Double Local-to-Unity: Inference under Nearly Nonstationary Volatility: Double local-to-unity in nearly stationary regime

 \end{lemma}

-\textbf{Remark.} When $\phi_n \to 1$ slowly, the near-nonstationary volatility induces a multiplicative dispersion correction in the normalization, yielding the attenuation factor $e^{-\alpha^2/2}$.
-Crucially, the same factor appears with opposite sign in the corresponding normalization via $\tau_{nt}$, and therefore cancels.
-This now implies,
+The role of Lemma~\ref{lem:weighted_quad_lln_main} is to replace the ordinary denominator by the correct volatility-weighted quadratic form.
+This is where the stochastic-volatility environment differs from the homoskedastic proof.
+The conditional variance of the martingale score depends on the lagged volatility path, so one must control the joint behavior of \(y_t\) and \(\sigma_{t-1}^{2\phi_n}\).
+When $\phi_n \to 1$ slowly, the near-nonstationary volatility induces a multiplicative dispersion correction in the normalization, yielding the attenuation factor $e^{-\alpha^2/2}$.
+Crucially, the same factor appears in the corresponding normalization via $\tau_{nt}$, and therefore cancels.
+This cancellation is the mechanism behind the volatility-robust Gaussian limit.
+Since the difference between using \(y_t^2\) and \(y_{t-1}^2\) is asymptotically negligible under the preceding denominator bounds, Lemma~\ref{lem:weighted_quad_lln_main} implies that